Open beta is live · anyone can join

 Built in public

 I'm Nikola, a solo developer building Shin because I kept losing my own best conversations with AI.
 Follow the journey on X or LinkedIn .
-Early access opens in 4–6 weeks.
+Shin is in open beta now — anyone can join.